 - What do you wish you’d paid more attention to up front?

-- What should the key criteria be for evaluating a product like this?
+- Did you decide what the key criteria would be for evaluating a product like this?

 - What are the worst pitfalls when implementing a solution like this?

 It wraps up the case study by connecting your customer’s experience with the issues others in the same industry may face.

 Whether you decide to use a specialist specialised B2B Sales and Marketing Agency, or your inhouse marketing team, use the power of carefully crafted Case Studies as part of your tactical marketing plan.
 They are an essential element in gaining trust and boosting your reputation.